 - How we selected products to test

-- The 12 best electric toothbrushes
+- Compare the best electric toothbrushes

 - Sonic vs. oscillating toothbrushes